learn-static/hist-320/content/6-includes.md

 Let's call this the "Table of Contents Include."

-See the word `sections`?
+See the word "sections"?

-`sections` is followed by an equals sign (`=`) and three words separated by semicolons and encased with quotation marks.
+"sections" is followed by an equals sign (`=`) and three words separated by semicolons and encased with quotation marks.

-The three words inside the quotation marks are headings in the default `essay-01.md` file:
+The three words inside the quotation marks correspond to headings in the default `essay-01.md` file:

 `## Introduction`